 For the remuneration of members of the Board of Directors

 Remuneration of active members of the Board of Directors comprises an annual lump sum plus payments for attending meetings.
-Annual lump sum payments are made in respect of their work on the Board of Directors and its committees (which it may form as and when required).
+Annual lump-sum payments are made in respect of their work on the Board of Directors and its committees (which it may form as and when required).
 The number of meetings of the Board of Directors and its committees and the number of committees are determined based on business requirements.
-The total amount to be proposed to the General Meeting of Shareholders for prospective remuneration is designed to also cover financial years in which the Board of Directors faces exceptional situations.
+The total amount to be proposed to the Annual General Meeting for prospective remuneration is designed to also cover financial years in which the Board of Directors faces exceptional situations.
 The attendance allowances are calculated on the basis of a member’s participation in meetings of the Board of Directors and its committees.
 The applicable amounts are defined according to the gross principle; that is to say the total amount of fees to be paid by the company is specified, including all statutory social security and occupational pension fund contributions payable by the company.

 The applicable amounts are determined on a discretionary basis by the Board of Directors at the request of the Nomination & Compensation Committee.
 They remain valid indefinitely, that is to say until they are amended by a new resolution, if necessary.
 There are no bonus or participation programmes for members of the Board of Directors.